 This apartment has personal resonance for the owner as she purchased it with the proceeds from selling her parents’ apartment in Grosvenor Square and filled it with furniture taken from their former home.
 Her childhood memories of growing up in the Colefax & Fowler-designed apartment with huge windows and high ceilings, are so strong, her own home could be termed as a modern imitation.

 'Soon after I bought this apartment, my mother said to me: ‘I hope you won't make the mistake of not getting a designer to help you.’
 I knew she was right.
 I confess to being a bit square and safe, so I needed someone to push me.
-Emma Deterding of Kelling Designs was the ideal person to help with that, particularly with colour, and, golly, how this apartment sings with colour,' she explains.
+Emma Deterding of Kelling Designs was the ideal person to help with that, particularly with color, and, golly, how this apartment sings with color,' she explains.

 The glossy orange wall and eye-catching blue of the lamp shade make the entrance hall set the scene for the rest of the scheme.
 ‘I was keen to find a contemporary way of showing off antique pieces that have been given to me, such as the mirror and lamp,’ says the owner.